Senoi: Beliefs

 Senois follow their own ethnic religion, some are Muslims, there are Christians, Baháʼís.
 The Senoi do not have a rigid system of religious beliefs and rites.
 Individual autonomy extends to religious beliefs, creating an unstructured animism, and a developed system of taboos.
 The Senoi people sees their jungle environment filled with many non-human beings who have consciousness, as well as the people with whom they interact on a daily basis, following a number of rules and prohibitions based on their understanding of the universe.
 The order in the universe is considered so fragile that people must always be careful not to destroy it, and release bad and hostile horrors into the world.

 The world of Senoi is full of evil spirits, which they call mara` meaning, "they that kills (to eat) us".
-Generally speaking, these includes tigers, bears, elephants and other dangerous animals, as well as supernatural beings.
+These include tigers, bears, elephants and other dangerous animals, as well as supernatural beings.
 These spiritual creatures cause disease, accidents and other misfortunes.
 They are unpredictable and malicious, they can always attack for no reason, although certain violations increase the likelihood of such attacks.
 The only protection against a mara` is another mara` that has become friendly to a person or group of people.
 This spirit is called gunig (or gunik), a kind of protector or familiar spirit from the spiritual world, which can be summoned to help when troubles occurred.
 These gunig are believed to be able to help to protect people from aggressive or bad diseases that are usually regarded as spiritual manifestations.
 There are also good spirits that help at work, in hunting, and in personal life.

 The spirits are so timid that most ceremonies are held in the dark of the night.
 It is believed that the spirits are attracted to aromatic perfumes and beauty, so the ritual areas are decorated with flowers and aromatic leaves.
 By singing and dancing, people try to reassure the spirits that they are happy.
 Ceremonies, which usually last two to six nights, are held only to cure illnesses associated with pain or loss of spiritual health of an individual or community as a whole.

 Everyone is afraid of thunder, people make a "blood sacrifice" to calm the storm.
 These victims are individual, not collective.